Police arrest man after fatal shooting in Bellevue - NewsBreak

 Police arrest man after fatal shooting in Bellevue

 BELLEVUE, Neb.
-(AP) — A 31-year-old woman died at a hospital after she was shot multiple times at...panhandlepost.com
+(AP) — A 31-year-old woman died at a hospital after she was shot multiple times at...northplattepost.com

 BELLEVUE, Neb.
-(AP) — A 31-year-old woman died at a hospital after she was shot multiple times at...panhandlepost.com
+(AP) — A 31-year-old woman died at a hospital after she was shot multiple times at...northplattepost.com

 Comments / 0